MarcHilditchBiglightTest/cro-coding-challenge/README.md

 * The changes have been tested on Chrome desktop only (mobile device widths <= 414px).
 * The changes are only activated for initial device widths of <= 414px.
 In a production test, this might be determined by the test audience in an optimisation tool.
 * The changes are only activated on the URLs listed in the instructions.
 In a production test, other variants of the URL might need to be taken into consideration.
+* The `MutationObserver` assumes the existence of `document.documentElement`.
+In a production test, an optimisation tool might wait for the `DOMContentLoaded` event before activating the page.
 * For challenge 1, changing the quantity using the existing drop down initiates a form post to update delivery details.
 For the purposes of this challenge, this functionality has not been implemented.